Ightham: War Years

 During the First World War, 46 men of the parish fought and died.
 A war memorial was erected opposite the George and Dragon and unveiled on 5 December 1920 by Major General Sir William Furse.
 The Bishop of Rochester unveiled a tablet in their honour in February 1921 in St Peter's Church.

 With Ightham close to West Malling and Biggin Hill airfields, local people would have had a good view of the Battle of Britain.
 For example, in September 1940, the Button factory on Church lane was evacuated due to dogfighting.
 During the Blitz in 1940–41, Ightham was directly under a route of German bombers on their way to attack London.
 Ightham was hit by 450 high-explosive bombs and 20 flying bombs or rockets.
 Oldbury Hatch was badly burnt by incendiary bombs and in September 1940 a bomb hit two houses in Jubilee Crescent and another in Copt Hall.
 During the war a bomb also fell on a house in Chapel Row.

-In September 1940, pilot Noel Karl Stansfield's Hawker Hurricane crashed at Ightham Place after combat with German Messerschmitt Bf 109s over Edenbridge.
+In September 1940, pilot Noel Stansfeld's Hawker Hurricane crashed at Ightham Place after combat with German Messerschmitt Bf 109s over Edenbridge.
 In the same confrontation, FO Malcolm Ravenhill was shot down, and he died after his Hurricane crashed on Church Road.

 Although bombs were dropped in the village, the school continued its usual pattern, some of the children were evacuated to the West Country in 1941 but they soon returned.
 June 1944 attacks by V-1 flying bombs prompted the evacuation of Ightham children, as well as London evacuees in Ightham and a number of mothers, to Devon and to Chard in Somerset.

 Other

 Ightham was famous for growing Kentish cob nuts.
 These seem to have been cultivated first by James Usherwood, who lived at Cob Tree Cottage.
 There was a public house nearby called the Cob Tree Inn, which has now reverted to a private house, and the local school has a cobnut as its logo.
 There are still a number of cob trees in and around the village, but the work of pruning them and picking the nuts is labour-intensive, and the industry has fallen into decline.

 Ightham also has its own football team, Ightham FC.
-Home games are played at the recreation ground adjoining the A25 motorway.
+Home games are played at the recreation ground adjoining the A25.